infiniflow/ragflow/api/http_api.md

 #### Request parameters

-- `"id"`: (*Body parameter*)
-    The ID of the created dataset used to uniquely identify different datasets.
-    - If creating a dataset, `id` must not be provided.

 - `"name"`: (*Body parameter*)
     The name of the dataset, which must adhere to the following requirements:
     - Required when creating a dataset and must be unique.